Homer's Triple Bypass: Plot

 One evening while eating a feast in bed, Homer seems to be having heart problems but is not concerned.
 The next morning, Marge makes him oatmeal for breakfast but he rejects it (claiming there is a bug in it) in favor of bacon and eggs, despite the chest pains he has been feeling.
 Driving to work, he hears an irregular thumping noise, and is relieved when a gas station mechanic tells him the noise is coming from his heart, not his car.

 After Mr. Burns observes Homer eating and sleeping on the job, he brings Homer into his office, berates him, and threatens to fire him.
-Due to the extreme stress he is experiencing in that moment, Homer has a heart attack.
+Due to the extreme stress he is experiencing in that moment, Homer has a heart attack and has a near death experience.
 Homer is taken to the hospital, where Dr. Hibbert informs him and Marge that Homer needs a coronary artery bypass surgery, which will cost $30,000.
 Hearing this, Homer has another heart attack, and the fee rises to $40,000.
 Marge and Homer both worry they will not be able to afford the operation.
 Homer manages to obtain an insurance policy, but has another heart attack as he is signing the contract, which causes the policy to be immediately revoked.
 He then approaches leaders of various religious communities, hoping they will give him money, without success.

 The Simpson family learns Dr. Nick Riviera will perform any operation for $129.95, so they decide to hire him to perform the surgery on Homer.
 Dr. Nick rents a tape to learn how to perform the surgery, but another program has been recorded over parts of it.
 In the operating theater, Dr. Nick does not know how to operate on Homer, but Lisa, who has been studying cardiology, calls down instructions from her place in the viewing gallery.
 The operation is a complete success.